dandevri/cod.es/LOG.md

 **Time:** 1h 00m 38s

-### Day 38: 07.02.2018
+### Day 39: 08.02.2018

-**Progress:** Started module 20 from the ES6 course.
+**Progress:** Finished the ES6 for Everyone course 🎉

-**Notes:** Some pretty long video's with stuff to wrap your hear around.
-These features make your code very clean but it's a bit less verbose.
-So less lines but a bit harder to read.
+**Notes:** Finished the course faster than I expected tbh.
+The main takeaway is; a course is nice to get to know features and new syntax.
+But to really get the hang of it you just have to code and use it on the daily.
+It's good to know features exist and for specific syntax you can always look it up, you don't have to remember everything.

 **Results:** Pushed the notes and examples to the [ES6 repo](https://github.com/dandevri/es6.io).